 The holiday season is the biggest time where shipping handmade soap on deadlines can get a little scary.
 I recommend adding one or two days to any services claimed shipping time to pad your promised shipping times to customers.
 That way you can always over-deliver instead of under-deliver. 😉

 The USPS usually releases holiday shipping deadlines via a press release in October.
-For reference, here’s the suggested deadlines from 2014:
+For reference, here are the suggested deadlines from a previous year:

 - Dec.
 2 – First-Class Mail International & Priority Mail International